 Using the equitable distribution model, Illinois courts will consider many different factors to decide what an equitable distribution looks like, such as the standard of living established during the marriage, contributions of either spouse to the education or professional development of the other spouse, and the health of both parties.
 Ultimately, equitable distribution does not mean an equal 50/50 distribution, but rather it means that both parties will get an amount of marital property that is fair to them.

 When you have minor children from your marriage, you need to be prepared for your divorce case to involve the allocation of parental responsibilities and a determination about child support obligations.
 The allocation of parental responsibilities is the term the IMDMA now uses to refer to child custody.
 Whenever the court allocates parental responsibilities, it considers a variety of factors to reach a decision that puts the best interests of the child first.

 In terms of child support, Illinois uses an “income shares” model for calculating child support.
 As such, you should be ready for the court to combine your income with your spouse in order to determine an objective child support obligation based on the guidelines table.
 Then, you should know that the court will apportion that child support obligation to both parents based on factors like the individual parent’s income and the amount of parenting time each party has.

 Although the divorce process in Park Ridge is relatively straightforward when both spouses have agreed to all terms of the divorce and are anticipating an uncontested divorce, an experienced Park Ridge divorce lawyer can always provide necessary guidance on a wide variety of divorce matters.
 Whether you are anticipating a relatively amicable proceeding or a very contentious divorce battle, our firm is here to assist you.
-Contact the Arami Law Office to learn more about the services we provide to clients in and around Park Ridge, Illinois.
+Contact Arami Law, Inc. to learn more about the services we provide to clients in and around Park Ridge, Illinois.